labgem/pangenomeNEM/README.rst

 7. A folder *partitions* containing one file by partition.
 Each file stores the name of the families in it associated partition.

-8. optional : a folder *evolutions* containing the tempary data of the computation of all the resampling et the file (stat_evol.txt) summurarizing this evolution (if flag '-e' is provided)
+8. optional : a folder *evolutions* containing the tempary data of the computation of all the resampling and the file (stat_evol.txt) summurarizing this evolution (if flag '-e' is provided)

 9. optional : a folder *projections* containing tabuledted file for each organism providing information about the projection of the graph against each selected organism (if argument '-pr' followed by the line number in the ORGANISM_FILE is provided)